RarelyCharlie/rarelycharlie.github.io/books.md

 # 7 Cups

+The background story of 7 Cups.

 \[TO BE ADDED\]

 # Individual stories

-\[TO BE ADDED\]
+Biography and fiction describing mental illness.

+#### Kay Redfield Jamison (1997) _An Unquiet Mind: A Memoir of Moods and Madness_

+A first-hand account of living with bipolar disorder, by a renowned clinical psychologist, now a professor of psychiatry.

 # Psychotherapy

-Books that describe the techniques of psychotherapy, which mostly include active listening but go a long way beyond active listening.
+The techniques of psychotherapy, which mostly include active listening but go a long way beyond active listening.

-\[TO BE ADDED\]
+#### Judith Beck (1995) _Cognitive Behavior Therapy: Basics and Beyond_

+A textbook by the daughter of CBT's originator, Aaron T. Beck, showing how very different therapy with a professional therapist is from active listening (even though it includers active listening), and also why particular therapy techniques taken out of context do not amount to therapy.